RuiTB/better_player_plus/doc/pictureinpictureconfiguration.md

 betterPlayerController.disablePictureInPicture();
 ```

+On Android the PiP window now automatically exposes a system-level **Play / Pause** button, allowing users to control playback without returning to the main player UI.
+No additional setup is required beyond calling the methods above, and PiP button presses emit `BetterPlayerEventType.play`/`pause` events so Flutter-side listeners stay in sync.

 ### Android PiP screen running in a separate Activity

 Better Player also exposes an Android-only helper that launches a dedicated FlutterActivity backed by a